 In designing for these groups, the main differentiator is how tech-savvy they are.
 Millennials are the most tech-savvy generation yet (until Digital Natives enter the workforce), and are therefore more familiar with what is difficult/easy for technology to do.
 If a product is doing something complex (or even something simple in a less than ideal environment), Millennials are more understanding and forgiving.
 On the other hand, if the environment is ideal (good internet connection, battery life, etc.) and the operation is relatively simple there are high expectations for the operation to be completed quickly and smoothly.
 Boomers don’t have as much technical knowledge so can be much less critical and often think that the lag or malfunction is due to something they did wrong.

-Takeaway: Provide clear explanations on why something is taking more time so that both groups understand what is the cause of any delay/malfunction.
+Takeaway: Provide clear explanations on why something is taking more time so that both groups understand is the cause of any delay/malfunction.

-Technology errors can often arise and it is important for Product Designers to consider providing a way for users easily recover from issues.
+Technology errors can often arise and it is important for Product Designers to consider providing a way for users to easily recover from issues.
 Baby Boomers primarily rely on their social network to get support when technology does not work as expected.
 I am a prime example of this because as someone that works in tech, I am considered “tech support” for all of my Baby Boomer family members.
 Millennials, on the other hand, try troubleshooting themselves, they will check the FAQs and try every option available before calling customer support (often spending more time than it would have taken calling support in the first place).

 Takeaway: Make it easy to undo changes, provide robust FAQs, and helpful problem-solving tools for Millennials, while making it easy for Baby Boomers to contact support.

 Designing for all user groups is important to driving use, adoption, innovation, and growth.
 It is important to take into consideration all the various factors that come together to influence who the user is and what they want.
 Designing to accommodate the individuals who use your devices is critical, especially when looking at Millennials and Baby Boomers who are harsh critics and can choose to not use your product based on any of the points above.
 We at KLI work hard to think about these groups, what influences their desires and motivations, and give them a seat at the table when designing a product.
-By considering and designing for all user groups, you are ensuring that your product is usable, applicable and relevant to all users.
+By considering and designing for all user groups, you are ensuring that your product is usable, applicable, and relevant to all users.